AlxDroidDev/DynCFDNS/README.md

 - Minimal Docker image
 - Healthcheck included for monitoring
 - Allow for the automatic creation of new DNS records if they do not exist
+- (WIP) API for monitoring DynCFDNS status and updates (for example, to use in homepage.dev)

 ## Future Enhancements:

 - Support for IPv6 addresses
 - Integration with other DNS providers (AWS Route 53, DigitalOcean, Azure, GCP, etc.)
-- Web interface for configuration and monitoring
+- Web interface for configuration and monitoring (WIP)
 - Notification system for update failures

 ##  Prerequisites